obviel/obviel/README.txt

 It is released under the MIT license.

-See doc for much more documentation.
+See http://obviel.org for much more information.